dgaydukov/cert-spring5/files/spring5.md

 Special consideration must be taken for @Bean methods that return Spring BeanFactoryPostProcessor (BFPP) types.
 Because BFPP objects must be instantiated very early in the container lifecycle, they can interfere with processing of annotations such as @Autowired, @Value, and @PostConstruct within @Configuration classes.
 To avoid these lifecycle issues, mark BFPP-returning @Bean methods as static.

-`@Primary` - can be useful when handling excatly 2 beans, once you have 3 or more you will get `org.springframework.beans.factory.NoUniqueBeanDefinitionException`, so in this case use `@Qualifier("beanName")`
 If you want to use both annotation and xml config you can do
 * In case of `AnnotationConfigApplicationContext`, add `@ImportResource("app.xml")` to your `@Configuration` class
 * In case of `GenericXmlApplicationContext`, add `<context:annotation-config/>` to your xml file